 ~36 MB.
 Long-format on numerically-named sheets.
 Used for le_male and le_female for all 380 council records in the dataset.

-272 KB.
-Used for hle_male / hle_female for the ~63 devolved-nation UTLAs (Scottish councils, Welsh principal areas, NI districts) where Fingertips doesn't publish.
-English UTLAs come from the newer Fingertips 90362 (2021–2023) instead.
-English LTLAs (164 districts) carry no HLE — Fingertips publishes HLE only at UTLA, so districts surface the parent-county HLE via the UI county-adjacency block rather than copying it into the data file.
+Used only to fill English UTLA cells the ONS workbook leaves null.
+English LTLAs (164 districts) carry no HLE — it isn't published at district level, so districts surface the parent-county HLE via the UI county-adjacency block rather than copying it into the data file.

 National-level HLE broken down by IMD decile (England) or WIMD quintile (Wales).
 Released 15 April 2026 — the freshest source on the site.
 Powers the "deprivation lens" chart on the homepage.